THE SILVER CASE: What Is Uehara Kamui?

 While the process entails battling the Matsumae oppressors, Worso specifically fights to stop “[t]he disturbance in the order of all things in nature” and “[t]he disturbances we now face in the order of all creation,” as well as “to maintain the ways handed down to us by our ancestors.”
 It is on this basis that he rejects wealth accumulation and claims to uphold pluralistic values, while Antonioni seeks material wealth and openly chooses genocide over coexistence.

 Worso fights for these seemingly laudable perspectives.
-But what this Kamui is fighting against is just as important.
-The Europeans are characterized with such an ugly grab-bag of outright fascist xenophobia that it is almost parodic.
-One or two of these unfortunate tropes is not uncommon in pop culture, but all together paint a concerning picture.
-Not only do the foreign oni’s lower ranks move and behave like animals, but the Europeans are “demons” and “degenerate aristocrats,” always described and portrayed with dehumanizing language, who come to Japan specifically to prey on local women, kidnapping them to rape in their dungeons and, apparently, literally eat.
+But what this Kamui is fighting against as unnatural and nontraditional is just as important and reveals a clear conservative bent.
+Not only do the foreign oni’s lower ranks move and behave like animals, but the Europeans are also “demons” and “degenerate aristocrats,” always described and portrayed with dehumanizing language, who come to Japan specifically to prey on local women, kidnapping them to rape in their dungeons and, apparently, literally eat.
 Meanwhile, they use their financial power to secretly wrest control of the government from the Japanese Matsumae.

 Screenshot from Samurai Champloo: Sidetracked.
 Visible from the chest up, Bulykin stands in a room with a lavish red carpet.
 Bulykin wears a red robe with ermine over a white shirt with jeweled buttons and golden trim.
 Bulykin has greenish skin, bulging eyes, a white hat with a blue jewel, a thin beard and mustache, and long hair worn in a shape resembling long horns.
 Golden jewel-studded jewelry holds this hairstyle in its shape.